7 important SA river systems you may not have heard about

 Broughton, Wakefield, Light and Gawler rivers (Northern and Yorke)

-Many towns in the region were specifically established along the rivers including – Melrose, Wirrabara, Laura, Gladstone, Crystal Brook, Marrabel, Kapunda, Hamley Bridge, Mallala, Auburn, Balaklava, Pt Wakefield, Nuriootpa, Tanunda, Gawler
+Many towns in the region were specifically established along the rivers including – Melrose, Wirrabara, Laura, Gladstone, Crystal Brook, Marrabel, Kapunda, Hamley Bridge, Mallala, Auburn, Balaklava, Pt Wakefield, Nuriootpa, Tanunda, and Gawler.

-Other projects restoring environmental and cultural flows in ephemeral waterways have supported the health and condition of centuries old river red gums and associated water-dependent plants and animals and helped First Nations people to meet cultural obligations to care for the spiritual health of Country.
+Other projects restoring environmental and cultural flows in ephemeral waterways are supporting the health and condition of centuries old river red gums and associated water-dependent plants and animals and helped First Nations people to meet cultural obligations to care for the spiritual health of Country.

 Karrawirra Pari River Torrens (Green Adelaide)